 The recommended layout for the AD7715 is outlined in the evaluation board for the AD7715.
-The evaluation board package includes a fully assembled and tested evaluation board, documentation, software for controlling the board over the USB port of a PC and software for analyzing the performance of the AD7715 on the PC.
-The evaluation board model number is EVAL-AD7715-3EBZ .
+The evaluation board package includes a fully assembled and tested evaluation board, documentation, software for controlling the board over the printer port of a PC and software for analyzing the AD7715's performance on the PC.
+For the AD7715-5, the evaluation board order number is EVAL-AD7715-5EB and for the AD7715-3, the order number is EVAL-AD7715-3EB.

 Noise levels in the signals applied to the AD7715 may also affect performance of the part.
 The AD7715 software evaluation package allows the user to evaluate the true performance of the part, independent of the analog input signal.
 The scheme involves using a test mode on the part where the differential inputs to the AD7715 are internally shorted together to provide a zero differential voltage for the analog modulator.
-External to the device, connect the AIN(-) input to a voltage which is within the allowable common-mode range of the part.
+External to the device, the AIN(-) input should be connected to a voltage which is within the allowable common-mode range of the part.
 This scheme should be used after a calibration has been performed on the part.